-We only host three Making Space opportunities each year: one in January, one in February and one in March.
-This means we can give each artist the support necessary for a successful project.
-Artists are invited to submit a short proposal of no more than one side of A4, with a CV and examples of recent work (low resolution JPEG images) or a link to your website.
+We host several Making Space opportunities each year, giving each artist the mentoring support they need for a successful project.
+Artists are invited to submit a short proposal of no more than one side of A4, with a CV, examples of recent work and links to any online presence.
 The proposal would need to make a case for using the space at Fabrica.
-Projects need to run for between two to four days and take place on weekdays.
-The basic cost is £150.
-Artists by negotiation can work outside office hours but they will need to pay for staff time on top of the £150.
+Projects need to run for 4 consecutive weekdays (from 1pm on Monday to 12 noon on Friday, 9.30am-5pm).
+The basic cost is £250, plus extra for any specialist technical support and any extra use of the space outside of office hours.

-Making Space artists are supported in the development of their proposal by the Director, Liz Whitehead or an appointed representative and artists can also book appointments with other members of Fabrica staff such as the Audience Development Manager and/or Communications Manager in the planning stages and run up to their Making Space project at Fabrica.
+Making Space artists are supported in the development of their proposal by Co-Director, Liz Whitehead or an appointed representative and artists can also book appointments with other members of Fabrica staff such as the Audience Development Manager and/or Communications Manager in the planning stages and run up to their Making Space project at Fabrica.

 Fabrica will acknowledge each proposal by return email.
 Proposals are usually reviewed every 8 weeks and artists will be contacted as soon as possible after this to confirm if Fabrica would like to take their proposal further.